 This kind of GIF is so easy to create!
 They used 3 different pictures of the popcorn and animated them to dance, spreading the popcorn all over the layout.
 Kind of inviting, isn’t it?
 I suddenly feel the urge to watch a good movie.

 You can even create an animated email to invite your friends and family to your wedding.
 Everyone will be surprised!
 Here’s an example: 4 animated frames, flowers blooming all around, and a short text with the event’s details.

 Or if you’re an NGO concerned about the health of the people living in big cities, you can send out a motivational animated email on Picnic Day.
 Using Creatopy’s templates, ready-made elements, and animation effects, you can create a stunning GIF like this one below.

 15. Tourism emails

-The possibilities to create an animated GIF with Creatopy are endless.
+The possibilities to create animated GIFs with Creatopy are endless.
 Look at this one, for example.
 There are only 2 frames, but the animated text and sliding effects make it totally memorable.
 Wouldn’t you agree?

 Create a State-of-the-Art GIF in Minutes with Creatopy

 If you feel inspired by these 15 animated GIF examples and would like to go ahead and make a creative GIF for your next email marketing campaign, you can create a free account with Creatopy and start designing your custom GIF right now.

 You can choose your preferred size format, upload your pictures, or choose one from our vast stock database.
 Also, you can add your logo and products and use animation effects to make them come alive.
 Before you start, you may want to learn about the technical details of an animated GIF.

 So, read on about the ideal size, how to insert a GIF in an email, and check out the list of email clients that support GIFs.